 THERE'S NO PLACE LIKE YOUR HOME FOR FURRY PESTS

-Arrow Exterminators Offers Homeowner Tips to Keep Wildlife Outside
+Arrow Exterminators Shares Tips to Keep Wildlife in the Wild

-The colder weather is finally here and sending many folks indoors.
-Unfortunately, they're not the only ones eager to enjoy the cozy comforts of home through the winter months.
+Leaves are changing and the air is cooling sending many folks indoors, but they're not the only ones eager to enjoy the cozy comforts of home through the winter months.
 Local wildlife will also be looking for a warm environment to call home and it's important for homeowners to know the telltale signs of a pesky intruder as these unwanted guests can cause real damage while nesting and can also transmit diseases.
 Unusual noises in the attic or droppings found in pantries, along baseboards or in attics could indicate that roof rats, squirrels, bats or even raccoons may have settled-in.
 The top furry pests looking for a home this winter are:

 Roof Rats: Roof rats were not even found in many southern states 20 years ago, but they are now known to be the most frequent fall intruder.
 These rodents are typically tree dwellers and look for high places inside structures including soffits and attics to survive the winter.
 They reproduce very quickly, making them nearly impossible to control without the help of a professional.